-At the end of my response, I suggested that an extension of the conversation could be around technologies to measure (and perhaps improve) employee engagement.
-DATE, Bersin wrote a well reasoned follow up that does in fact just that.
-In it, Bersin proposes several technologies intended to measure employee engagement.
+In an article for Forbes, Deloitte founder Josh Bersin proposes several technologies intended to measure employee engagement.
 Some are products designed to get a quick pulse of the employee population; some delve deeper into the employee’s engagement – but all are designed to track engagement directly.
 Bersin calls employee feedback “the killer app.”

-Many of the systems Bersin considers in the article are designed to provide quick data points – is the employee happy or not at the time they are asked.
+Many of the systems Bersin considers in the article are designed to provide quick data points based on simple questions (for example, “How are you feeling about work?”).
 They are “mood monitors.”
 The argument is that the quick, anonymous feedback is helpful because it gives employees a voice and gives management a view into how their employees are feeling.

-But are these tools the right way to truly measure engagement?
+But are these tools the right way to truly measure employee engagement?

 I suggest that they are not – that while they are helpful for getting to employee sentiment, they do not get to the heart of employee engagement for two main reasons.

-Second, tools like those suggested in the article require employees to stop what the work they are doing, consider their current mood, reflect on how their response will be perceived by the company, and choose how to respond.
-They are less adept at capturing how an employee is engaged in the work.
+Second, tools like those suggested in the article require employees to stop what they’re working on, consider their current mood, reflect on how their response will be perceived by the company, and choose how to respond.
+These surveys are less adept at capturing how an employee is engaged in the work.

-Tools employees use daily – CRM tools, the company’s social intranet, and other solutions – need to help HR and others within an organization understand employee engagement by providing engagement statistics.
+Tools employees use daily – CRM tools, the company’s social intranet, and other solutions – need to help HR and others within an organization measure employee engagement by providing engagement statistics.

 For example, if the company has a good social intranet, they can measure many areas of engagement.
-Some simply show how engaged they are with the intranet itself, but others demonstrate engagement with the company.
+Some metrics simply show how engaged employees are with the intranet itself, but others demonstrate engagement with the company.
 Review your intranet’s analytics to answer the following questions:

 - How engaged are employees (overall and individually) with the intranet?